-The hits just keep coming, in the form of more unwanted 6-legged visitors whose real home is across the oceans.
+The hits just keep coming, in the form of more unwelcomed 6-legged visitors whose real home is across the waters.

-A mass of invasive species has washed over our Ottawa neighborhood Pewaukee and Wisconsin in the past 2 decades: the emerald ash borer and Asian beetle to name a few.
-All are innate to foreign countries.
-All have caused environmental and economic mayhem in the United States, where no natural predators exist to control them.
+A tide of persistent insects has washed over our Ottawa neighborhood Pewaukee and Wisconsin in the past 2 decades: the emerald ash borer and gypsy moth to name a few.
+All are native to foreign countries.
+All have caused environmental and economic havoc in the U.S., where no natural predators exist to control them.

-The latest invader winging its way here will literally make a smell.
+The most recent invader winging its way here will literally make a stink.

-The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
+The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

-Its name is well-deserved.
-When smushed or stepped on, the brown marmorated stink bug emits an awful, overpowering you'd invite into your Ottawa home, right?
+Its name is well-earned.
+When smushed or stepped on, the brown marmorated stink bug emits a strong, overpowering you'd invite into your Ottawa home, right?

 Fortunately, the brown marmorated insect hasn't arrived in large numbers in Ottawa or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

-Farmers dislike them for more than their odor.
-The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
+Farmers dislike them for more than their smell.
+The insects feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 The Asian invasive has a relative that is native to the United States.
 The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.

-Brown marmorated stink bugs like to winter inside Ottawa homes.
-If you smush one, you'll figure it out quickly.
+Brown marmorated stink bugs like to winter inside Ottawa your house.
+If you step on one, you'll figure it out quickly.
 The nose knows.
-If you see more in your Ottawa home or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
-Unlike these bugs, we'll never stink up your joint.
+If you see more in your Ottawa house or yard, don't smush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
+Unlike these insects, we'll never stink up your joint.